 - LHC Base Day – If you do not take out hospital cover on or before your LHC base day, you will pay a loading if you later take out hospital cover.
 This day is usually 1 July following your 31st birthday, but this can vary depending on your specific circumstances.
 If you do not know your LHC base day, you can find it by using the Lifetime Health Cover calculator.

 - Time overseas – The dates of any periods where you were overseas for more than 12 months.
-You can obtain a copy of your international movement record (Form 1359) from the Department of Immigration and Citizenship.
+You can obtain a copy of your international movement record (Form 1359) from the Department of Immigration and Border Protection.